despondency/notifications-service/README.md

 Extremely scalable.
 By adding more CockroachDB nodes/Kafka nodes you can scale in the millions of events/sec.
 A limitation would be amount of transactions you can open.
 However there is a way to fix that as well, batching kafka reads + batching Gets/Inserts to DB will scale the throughput immensely.

-I managed to achieve on a single Kafka, CockroachDB on my local machine with 64GB/16cores around 70-80K/sec with p99 in sub 20 millis